TWilkin/powerpi/controllers/node/README.md

 # PowerPi - Node Controller

-PowerPi service which monitors the nodes in the docker cluster as well as supporting UPS using a [PiJuice](https://www.pijuice.com).
+PowerPi service which monitors the nodes in the docker cluster as well as supporting UPS using a [PiJuice](https://www.pijuice.com) and a PWM fan.
 This service runs on each node of the cluster, and will produce events relating to this node, as well as checking if the other nodes are on/off.

 The service is built using python, with dependencies using [poetry](https://python-poetry.org/).
 It is also dependant on a local common library [_powerpi_common_](../../common/python/README.md), and testing library [_powerpi_common_test_](../../common/pytest/README.md).